rzarr/SLIPPER-docs/README.md

 where the '*' stands for S/F for Slow and Fast channels.

+#### Trigger/TCB information
+* WD_TriggerType: the event trigger Id, such as 40 for Minimum Bias and 1 for fragmentation events.
+* WD_FragTrigger: a boolean value that signals if the fragmentation trigger was activated in the event -> FIRMWARE
+* WD_BeamRate: beam rate \[Hz\] measured by the WaveDAQ as rate of MB events.
+* WD_TotalTime: total time of the acquisition \[s\].
+* WD_FragTriggerSW: boolean flag that checks if the fragmentation trigger was switched on -> SOFTWARE
+* WD_FragTriggerCALO: boolean flag that performs a logical and of the firmware fragmentation trigger and a CALO or (IMPLEMENTED FOR HIT2022)

 There are also branches dedicated to:

-* TriggerType: the event trigger Id, such as 40 for Minimum Bias and 1 for fragmentation events.
-* IsFragTriggerOn: a boolean value that signals if the fragmentation trigger was activated in the event.
 * EventNumber: Number of the saved event.
 * Tags: this quantity depends on the files processed.
 For WaveDAQ files, the quantities saved are Gain, BeamEnergy [GeV/u], ParticleType, BeamPosition (PosX, PosY).
 The ParticleType tag is an integer indicating the primary particle as indicated in the "Parameters.h" file.
 For TDAQ files, the Tags contain RunNumber and FileNumber.